 subclass

-A subclass is a class that is a specialization of one or more classes (its superclasses), i.e. all instances of the subclass are also part of the instances of theits superclasses.
+A class that is a specialization of one or more classes (its superclasses), i.e. all instances of the subclass are also part of the instances of its superclasses.

 superclass

-A superclass is a class that is a generalization of one or more classes (its subclasses), i.e. all instances of all its subclasses are also part of theinstances of theits superclass.
+A class that is a generalization of one or more classes (its subclasses), i.e. all instances of all its subclasses are also part of instances of its superclass.

 tautology